RhodesPeter/waterfall-function-workshop/README.md

 What do you do if the functions are asynchronous?
 You implement the waterfall function.

 Like the compose function, the waterfall runs an array of functions in series, each passing their result to the next function in the array.
+Crucially, the waterfall function will not invoke the next function in the array until it has completed its own computation.

 The waterfall function takes three arguments: